Ernesto de Fiori: Life

 Ernesto de Fiori was born in Rome to an Austrian mother and an ethnic Italian father from Istria (then part of Austria-Hungary) who worked as a correspondent for a Viennese newspaper in Rome.

 De Fiori grew up in Rome and went to Munich to study painting at the Academy of Fine Arts with Gabriel von Hackl from 1903 to 1905.
 The young artist did not pursue his studies very seriously and never obtained a degree.

 He returned to Rome in 1905 to further develop his painting before embarking on extensive travels that eventually brought him back to Germany in the late 1900s.
 Back in Munich a long-term friendship developed with writer Carl Sternheim and his wife Thea who admired and supported the young artist in his formative years.

 From 1911 to 1914, de Fiori lived and worked in Paris and associated with the German speaking artists and intellectuals living there and gathering in the legendary Café du Dôme, among others Swiss sculptor Hermann Haller, German painters Karl Hofer and Heinrich Ehmsen and sculptor Wilhelm Lehmbruck.
 De Fiori temporarily quit painting and became a sculptor.
 His works were first exhibited in 1912 at the "International Art Exhibition of the Sonderbund" in Cologne.

 During the First World War he was suspected of spying for Germany and briefly imprisoned in France in 1915.
 In 1915 he returned to Germany, took German citizenship and was a soldier until 1917.

-De Fiori moved to Zurich in 1917 and lived there until 1920.
+De Fiori moved to Zürich in 1917 and lived there until 1920.
 In 1921 he moved to Berlin and together with Swiss sculptors Hermann Haller and Fritz Huf moved into the abandoned studio of Louis Tuaillon, who had died two years previously.

 During Berlin's so called Golden Twenties Ernesto de Fiori rose to fame as a sculptural portraitist in Berlin.
 Renowned Jewish gallery owner Alfred Flechtheim who had already met de Fiori in Paris became aware of the artist's potential, introduced him to Berlin's high society and promoted him for several years as one of the leading artists in his gallery.
 De Fiori portrayed film divas Greta Garbo and Marlene Dietrich, boxing champion Jack Dempsey and field marshal Paul von Hindenburg among many others.

 When Flechtheim was exposed to the racist agitation of the National Socialists in the early 1930s and was forced to emigrate after the Nazi's "seizure of control", de Fiori's star also began to decline.